re-l/re-dell-idrac-8-c4130/README.md

 ## TL;DR
 Unsupported GPUs in Dell C4130 get throttled, here's how to prevent this from happening.

+*Most of the text contained herein is the original reverse enginnering from [l4rz](https://github.com/l4rz/reverse-engineering-dell-idrac-to-get-rid-of-gpu-throttling).
+The text by [re-l](https://github.com/re-l/re-dell-idrac-8-c4130) is in italics.
+We build upon his research to provide a GPU throttling fix that does not overwrite support for existing GPUs and cleanly survives iDRAC updates/upgrades/resets.*

 ## The problem

 Dell PowerEdge C4130 ("C4130") is a versatile platform, accomodating up to four GPUs per 1U box.
 It is readily available on eBay so it could be used for various custom builds, including SXM2 GPUs.
 One of C4130 options, "Configuration K", comes with NVLink interposer board which provides NVLink interconnection and PCIe uplink for up to four SXM2 Nvidia Tesla GPUs, P100s or V100s.